Tatum, Brown lead Celtics past slumping Bulls

 Thaddeus Young scored 17 points for Chicago, while Tomas Satoransky (12) and Daniel Gafford (10) also produced double-figure totals.
 A sluggish start ultimately caught up to Chicago, which scored just 14 points in the first quarter, its lowest-scoring opening quarter of the season.
 The Bulls had five field goals and four turnovers in the first 12 minutes while allowing Boston to convert a three-point play off a tip-in from a missed free throw.

 Boston shot 52.5 percent (21-for-40) in the first half to take a 55-37 lead into the break.
 Kanter led the way with 15 points on 7-for-8 shooting while pulling down seven rebounds.
-LaVine had eight first-half points to pace Chicago, which shot 34.2 percent and was 1-for-13 from long range before intermission.
+Young had nine first-half points and LaVine had eight to pace Chicago, which shot 34.2 percent and was 1-for-13 from long range before intermission.
 Strong ball movement boosted the Celtics throughout the first 24 minutes.
 The Celtics had 14 assists on 21 made field goals while committing just five turnovers.

 Kanter started in place of Daniel Theis, who was sidelined due to right knee soreness.
 Williams sustained a sore left shoulder late in the second quarter but was available to return.
 Chicago fell to 1-16 this season against foes with records of .500 or better, including 0-2 against the Celtics, who edged the Bulls by seven points at United Center on Jan.
 4.